dalewright/dalewright.github.io/readme.md

 ### Rising Star
 2010

 Recipient of Rising Star award, leading to succesfull completion of Cerner's accelerated career development programme.
-The programme greatly expanded my knowledge/understanding of Cerner and the significance of technologies role in improving the quality and cost of health care around the world.
+The programme greatly expanded my knowledge/understanding of Cerner and technologies role in improving the quality and cost of health care around the world.

 ## [References](#references)